chrisosuf/MachineLearning/Stock_Trend_Prediction/README.md

 This is a stock trend prediction project using an LSTM recurrent neural network.
 It aims to predict the next day price using previous trends of high, low, and open prices.

-This project includes a file showing an output that is clearly biased or deceiving.
-I have targeted this problem to be the fact that the next day price also takes into account the correct price of the day prior and not solely the predictions of the testing data.
-So while it is not look-ahead bias, it is still a problem to be looked out for in future applications of this.
+This project includes a file showing an output that is clearly biased and deceiving.
+I have targeted this problem to be the fact that the next day price also takes into account the correct price of the day prior and not solely the predictions of the testing data -  a problem to be looked out for in future applications to avoid any bias and overfitting.

 ### Authors